-Law: Any alcohol related violation of the Ohio Revised Code including, but not limited to:
+- a.
+Law: Any alcohol related violation of the Ohio Revised Code including, but not limited to: - Use and/or possession of alcohol under the age of 21. - Distribution of alcohol to any person under the age of 21. - Possessing an open container in a public place including a motor vehicle, parked or moving. - Using false identification to obtain alcoholic beverages. - OVI- Operating a Vehicle while impaired or under the influence of alcohol. - b.
+High Risk/Irresponsible Use: Consumption of alcohol that clearly impairs a student's personal health and/or safety, regardless of age - c.
+Disorderly Conduct: Any conduct occurring when a student is under the influence of alcohol that violates the rights of others, or leads to disorderly and/or dangerous behavior.

-- Use and/or possession of alcohol under the age of 21. - Distribution of alcohol to any person under the age of 21. - o Possessing an open container in a public place including a motor vehicle, parked or moving. - Using false identification to obtain alcoholic beverages. - OVI- Operating a Vehicle while impaired or under the influence of alcohol. - Abuse/Misuse: Consumption of alcohol that clearly impairs a student's personal health b. and/or safety, regardless of age - Disorderly Conduct: Any conduct occurring when a student is under the influence of c. alcohol that violates the rights of others, or leads to disorderly and/or dangerous behavior. - Public Intoxication: Public intoxication and/or drinking in public. d. - Common Source/Keg: Distribution of any alcoholic beverage from a common source 6 (i.e. mixed drinks or punchbowls, beer balls, etc.) and/or keg. - f.
-Mass Consumption: Participation in activities and/or drinking games (i.e. beer pong, flip-cup, card games) that promote mass consumption of alcoholic beverages. - Devices: Use and/or possession of mass consumption instruments (i.e. beer bongs, g. funnels, etc.).
+- d.
+Public Intoxication: Public intoxication and/or drinking in public. - e.
+Devices: Use and/or possession of mass consumption instruments (i.e. beer bongs, funnels, etc.).